up42/docs/source/reference/data-transfer.rst

 * A full-scene block, like the one described in the :ref:`section above <scene-data>`, or
 * A mosaic of WMTS tiles, clipped as closely as possible to the specified AOI.

-For more details on the latter, and examples of output, see the :ref:`documentation of the blocks <builtin-blocks-documentation>`.
+For more details on the latter, and examples of output, see the :ref:`documentation of the blocks <up42-blocks-documentation>`.

 Tools and references